hardcodes/lmtyas/README.md

 # Compile and install

-Here is an example that works for Ubutu 20.04:
+Here is an example that works for Ubutu 20.04 (it should also work on Ubuntu 22.04 and CentOS >=7):

 Head over to [www.rust-lang.org](https://www.rust-lang.org/tools/install) and follow the instructions if you don't have a Rust compiler installed yet.